 - Open Sessions

-This is the time to visit exhibitors participating in Dash For Prizes & CyberHunt for your chance to win prizes!8:30 amISACA Chapter Meeting: Light Breakfast and Guest Presentation - Open to all AttendeesPresenting: Cybersecurity Introspection - how focused pre-breach assessment helps you see around the cornerManaging Director, UHY Advisors TAP, Inc.Registration Level:
+Your opportunity to visit our solution vendor partners, whose sponsorship makes SecureWorld possible!
+Booths have staff ready to answer your questions.
+Look for participating Dash For Prizes sponsors to be entered to win prizes.8:30 amISACA Chapter Meeting: Light Breakfast and Guest Presentation - Open to all AttendeesPresenting: Cybersecurity Introspection - how focused pre-breach assessment helps you see around the cornerManaging Director, UHY Advisors TAP, Inc.Registration Level:

 8:30 am - 9:15 amLocation / Room: Magnolia Keynote Theater